xtmtd/MMG/README.md

-# MMG —— a script for evolutionary and ecological studies using Illumina sequencers for mixed-species samples
+# MMG.sh —— a script for evolutionary and ecological studies using Illumina sequencers for mixed-species samples

 ## Introduction